M.F.A. Students

 Anika Potluri

-Anika Potluri is a first-year MFA candidate in Poetry.
+Anika Potluri is a third-year MFA candidate in Poetry.
 She holds a BA from Cornell University where she studied Literatures in English.
 She was a 2020-21 Bucknell Seminar for Undergraduate Poets June Fellow.
 Her work appears in The Massachusetts Review and The Adroit Journal.

 Tan Fireall